 The Galliano dress in question, a ruffled black number, is held up to a cream linen medieval style dress, still in production.
 “This black dress was used to inspire the cream dress.”

 This is awesome.
 We don’t even know what this is.
 It’s just a… thing.
 It probably comes alive after dark.

 Games designers will often have the costumes made to put on their actors when filming motion capture scenes.
 It helps create a rounded, realistic character.

 A fantastic example of the range of projects facing these courageous seamstresses is laid out in front of us; a bright green Wicked dress standing next to the simple little black dress being produced for an unnamed movie.

 Oi… Charles Dickens.
 NO.

-The team at Angels had pulled a few costumes from the rails that they thought we might be interested in.
-On one of the four dummies is an original Star Wars uniform from A New Hope, on another a police uniform used in both Dr. Who and Torchwood, then a jacket worn by Tommy Lee Jones in Captain America and lastly a uniform from Richard III.
+The team at Angels have pulled a few costumes from the rails that they thought we might be interested in.
+On one of the four dummies is an original Star Wars uniform from A New Hope.
+On another, a police uniform used in both Dr. Who and Torchwood, then a jacket worn by Tommy Lee Jones in Captain America and lastly a uniform from Richard III.

 Look at all these gorgeous capes and monk cloaks.
 Obi-Wan’s robe could be tucked away in here and you’d never know…

 Mark smiles when one of our group ask about an urban legend we’ve all heard about; that at some point they found an original Alec Guinness Obi-Wan robe in a box marked ‘Monks’.

 “Yes.
 It’s true.
 The robe was rented a ton of times to members of the public and other projects before it was found.
 Some guy might have gone as a monk to a party, or a Jedi, and ironically had no idea he was wearing the original robe.